TylerMoua/LogisimDDF/README.md

 						This method returns the closest input node from the users touch. move: This method changes the position of an element.
 					nullConnections:
 						This method returns a Boolean value: true if there are any null connections in the entire schematic(Meaning that it checks the .a and .b values of all the elements in the elements array for null), and false if there aren’t any.
+					onScreenToast:
+						This method creates a toast object to be used for displaying useful feedback.

+### Undo and Redo Methods
+	The Undo method is called upon user interaction.
+It first pushes its top element onto the Redo stack.
+Then, it sets the elements variable to the value popped from the Undo stack.

+	The Redo method serves a similar purpose.
+It first pushes its top element onto the Undo stack.
+Then, it sets the elements variable to the value popped from the Redo stack.

 ### Classes